Thulium-Drake/ansible-role-acme_ssl/README.md

 This role will roll manage SSL certificates for given hosts using the ACME protocol.

-The default (and tested!) setup is using Let's Encrypt, but when configured accordingly, it should also work with any other ACME server.
+The default (and tested!) setup is using Pebble (https://github.com/letsencrypt/pebble), but when configured accordingly, it should also work with any other ACME-compliant server.

 NOTE: This role is still in development, it is NOT ready for production use just yet!
 Stay tuned!